dasl-/my-life-aquatic/README.md

 Fish constantly get skinnier.
 To avoid starving, eat the food that periodically appears in the aquarium.

-my life aquatic is featured on the [Processing.js exhibition page](http://processingjs.org/exhibition/).
+my life aquatic is featured on the [Processing.js exhibition page](http://processingjs.org/exhibition/) and is home to ~100 hungry fishies daily.

 ## Technical Notes of Interest